stevent-team/favicon-scout/README.md

 ### CORS

 By default, any origin is allowed to request from this API.
-To lock it down, set `ALLOWED_ORIGINS` in a `.env` file to a comma separated list of origins.
+To lock it down, use the `--origins` command line options to specify a list of origins.
 If an origin starts and ends with `/` it will be treated as a regexp.
-For example `ALLOWED_ORIGINS="http://example1.com, /\.example2\.com$/"` will accept any request from "http://example1.com" or from a subdomain of "example2.com".
+For example `favicon-scout -o http://example1.com /\.example2\.com$/` will accept any request from "http://example1.com" or from a subdomain of "example2.com".
 See the [fastify-cors options](https://github.com/fastify/fastify-cors#options) for more details.

 ## Development